MicrosoftDocs/azure-devops-docs/release-notes/2021/includes/pipelines/sprint-184-update.md

 * To request your free grant, [submit a request](https://aka.ms/azpipelines-parallelism-request) and provide the following details clearly:
     * Your name
     * Azure DevOps organization for which you are requesting the free grant
-    * Whether you need the free grant for public projects, private projects, or both
+    * Whether you need the free grant for public projects or private projects
     * Links to the repositories that you plan to build (public projects only)
     * Brief description of your project (public projects only)